Highsg19101/kan_ascvd_code/README.md

 # kan_ascvd_code
-Code for training and validation a 10-year ASCVD risk prediction model based on KAN.
+Code for training and validating a 10-year ASCVD risk prediction model based on KAN.